eduvpn/documentation/UPGRADE_DEBIAN_9_TO_10.md

-# Migrating from Debian 9 to Debian 10
+# Upgrade Debian 9 to Debian 10

 We split the migration from Debian 9 to Debian 10 in two parts: